shieldercsh/obsidian/CTF/2025 1753 CTF writeup.md

 ```

 In `process_ping`, There is `write` function allowed leak everything.
 I leak `canary` and `libc_base`.
 With `AAW` vuln, we can do `rop`.
-However, In my environment which is `UBUNTU `
+However, in my environment which is `Ubuntu 24.04.2 LTS`, `memcpy` doesn't work.
+Because `memcpy` try to write